-Learn how to make great kindergarten brochures to promote the facility and get parents to enroll their children to it.
-With the help of our list of instructions below, you'll be able to make beautiful and kid-friendly kindergarten brochures in no time.
+Learn how to make great kindergarten brochures to promote the facility and get parents to enroll their children in it.
+With the help of our list of instructions below, you'll be able to make beautiful and kid-friendly sample brochures in no time.

 Start the process of creating educational brochures by gathering ideas and inspiration for the design.
 Sources for these ideas and inspiration include brochures used by your competitors and samples that you can find on the Internet.
 You're free to get ideas from whatever source is convenient; it may not even have to be kindergarten-themed as long as it's capable of attracting children of that age group.